leszekmp/artid/sections/00b_Parts_and_Tools.rst

 `Anti-static wrist strap <http://amzn.to/29zNCRJ>`_ Static discharge is bad in general for electronics, and the P-channel MOSFETs in particular are very static-sensitive.
 This wrist strap offers a level of protection from static discharge.
 `Step drill (aka Unibit) <http://amzn.to/2azgtYJ>`_ The 1/8" acrylic drill listed above will be good enough for most of the holes you need to drill.
 However, there are a couple of holes in the dome that will need to be a bit larger.
 You can drill these by starting with the acrylic drill, and then gradually increasing the size of the drill bit you use until you reach the final size.
 If you skip too quickly to a larger size, you risk cracking or breaking the dome.
-A step drill has a conical shape with gradually increasing bit sizes in a single bit <>`_ you start with a smaller size, and gradually work your way up to a larger size.
+A step drill has a conical shape with gradually increasing bit sizes in a single bit, you start with a smaller size, and gradually work your way up to a larger size.
 I've used these often on acrylic plastic, and as long as you start with a pre-drilled hole, you shouldn't have problems with cracking/breakage as long as you don't apply too much pressure while drilling.

 I may think of more tools as I write up the build, watch this space.